triptease/docs/cross-domain-analytics.md

 ### What is cross domain analytics?

-As web security has increased over time, the amount of information shared between different domains has decreased.
-This is good as it protects end users from third party attackers as it provides an effective security barrier between domains.
+As web security regulation has increased over time, the amount of information shared between different domains has decreased.
+This is beneficial to end users as it protects them from third party attackers by providing an effective security barrier between domains.

 #### Single Domain:

 ![single-domain.png](assets/images/single-domain.png)

-In the hotel industry it is fairly common to have a separate marketing website and booking engine.
-By default, this means those 2 domains also have an effective security barrier between them reducing communication.
+In the hotel industry, it is fairly common to have a separate marketing website and Booking Engine.
+By default, this means those two domains also have an effective security barrier between them reducing communication.

 #### Two Separate Domains: